The Cincinnati Zoo is a wonderful place to visit during the colder months.

 Additional Ways to Save on Cincinnati Zoo Admission

-*Military & First Responders get $3 off adults and $2 off child admission.
-A Valid military, fire or police ID is required to obtain the discount and the tickets must be purchased in person.
+*Military and First Responders get $5 off adult and child admission.
+A Valid military, fire, or police ID is required to obtain the discount and the tickets must be purchased in person.

 *There are discounts available through local AAA only and the discount is not available at the Cincinnati Zoo ticketing window.

 You can purchase discounted Cincinnati Zoo tickets online with Ares Travel here.

 * Learn more about discounts for groups of 15 or more here.

 3. Take Advantage of Fewer Crowds at The Cincinnati Zoo